Last Updated on July 1, 2022 by Chris

 Do book your car as soon as you’re thinking of a trip.

 In an ideal world, you should book a rental car as far in advance as possible.
 These days, it’s smart to aim for at least a month ahead.
-The U.S. has a rental car shortage right now, and the earlier you book, the more likely you are to find vehicle availability.
+The U.S. has a rental car shortage right now.
+The earlier you book, the more likely you are to find vehicle availability.
 Booking early also allows time for AutoSlash to track your car rental reservation and watch for an even better deal.
 In these volatile times, be sure to book the “Pay Later” rate so you won’t be charged until you pick up the car.

 Don’t walk up to the counter without a reservation.

-Walk-up rates are rarely going to be a good deal, but nowadays you are likely to be shut out of a car altogether—or, if there are cars available, you could end up paying an exorbitant nosebleed rate.
+Walk-up rates are rarely going to be a good deal, but nowadays you are likely to be shut out of a car altogether.
+Or, if there are cars available, you could end up paying an exorbitant nosebleed rate.

 Online rates are typically set by number crunchers whose sole job is to make sure rates are competitive.
 Walk-up rates, on the other hand, are typically set each day by the rental office’s local managers.
-They don’t spend nearly as much effort on being competitive and, unless they’re nearly sold out, typically choose a middle-of-the-road rate that is usually higher than what the reservations department has set.
+They don’t spend nearly as much effort on being competitive.
+Unless they’re nearly sold out, typically choose a middle-of-the-road rate that is usually higher than what the reservations department has set.
 Even if you book online just a few minutes before showing up at the counter, you’ll almost certainly get a better rate than if you arrive without a reservation.

 Do use AutoSlash to help you find discounts and availability.